From Robert Pichette’s Book appendix

 - January 13, the community embarks on the production of health products, which will be marketed under the generic label Monacad.

 - May 29, the cornice around the roof is replaced, and the small belfry is removed.
 It is replaced by a cross.

 - July 22, the cement block factory, the laundry, the carpentry workshop and the henhouse are all destroyed by fire.

 - The monks begin to quarry stone on an industrial basis.
 This ill‑fated industry will last until 1953, nearly bankrupting the monastery in the process.

 - For lack of recruits, the boarding school is closed.

-- Dom François‑Xavier Huet, abbot of Our Lady of Mistassini, becomes Father Immediate of the priory for a period of two years, as a delegate of Dom Jean Bousquet, abbot of Bonnecombe, and with the approval of the General Chapter.
+- Dom François‑Xavier Huet, the abbot of Our Lady of Mistassini, becomes Father Immediate of the priory for a period of two years, as a delegate of Dom Jean Bousquet, abbot of Bonnecombe, and with the approval of the General Chapter.

 - July 15, thunder strikes the carpentry workshop and starts a fire.

 October 1, the 50th anniversary of the foundation is celebrated.
-Father Alphée‑J. Babineau, parish priest of Rogersville, publishes a brief history, in French, of the monastery.
+Father Alphée‑J. Babineau, the parish priest of Rogersville, publishes a brief history, in French, of the monastery.